JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/ReadMe.md

 - a small explanation on the onion architecture / 3-Layer Haskell Cake concepts
 - an overview of what MTL and Free/Run are and how they work conceptually
 - how to structure an FP program via MTL and Free/Run
+- examples of basic programs using these application architecture styles.
+We'll start with the simplest "hello world" program that uses only one effect and write programs that use more and more effects/capabilities.

 These will later be used to write games/programs that run in Node via the console and in the Browser via Halogen